mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 6   | 2   | 14     |
 | 5   | 5   | 17     |

+-  a) 1.5
+- b) 3
+- c) 2
+- d) None

 answer:

 ---

 **question**: A dataset has missing values in both training and test sets.
-Which data processing is valid? a) Remove samples with missing values only from the test set b) Remove samples with missing values only from the train set c) Remove samples with missing values from both train and test set d) None of above
+Which data processing is valid?

+- a) Remove samples with missing values only from the test set
+- b) Remove samples with missing values only from the train set
+- c) Remove samples with missing values from both train and test set
+- d) None of above

 answer:

 ---

 **question**: Knn is very likely to overfit due to the curse of dimensionality.
-Which of the following options would you consider to handle such a problem? a) Dimensionality reduction b) Feature selection c) Bootstrapping d) One-hot Encoding e) All of above f) None of above
+Which of the following options would you consider to handle such a problem?

+- a) Dimensionality reduction
+- b) Feature selection
+- c) Bootstrapping
+- d) One-hot Encoding
+- e) All of above
+- f) None of above

 answer:

 ---

 **question**: SVM trained on 60% of data and tested on 40% of data has accuracy of 70%.
 RF trained on the same dataset, but with 80% training and 20% test data, has accuracy of 80%.
+Which classifier performs better?

+- a) SVM
+- b) RF
-Which classifier performs better? a) SVM b) RF c) Can’t tell d) None of above
+- c) Can’t tell
+- d) None of above

 answer:

 ---

-**question**: Which of the following are well-known CNN architectures? a) LeNet b) LSTM c) ResNet d) Reception e) TeNet f) None of above
+**question**: Which of the following are well-known CNN architectures?

+- a) LeNet
+- b) LSTM
+- c) ResNet
+- d) Reception
+- e) TeNet
+- f) None of above

 answer:

 ---

-**question**: Which of the following techniques performs a similar operation as applying dropout of the input layer in a neural network? a) Boosting b) Bagging c) Metalearning d) None of these
+**question**: Which of the following techniques performs a similar operation as applying dropout of the input layer in a neural network?

+- a) Boosting
+- b) Bagging
+- c) Metalearning
+- d) None of these

 answer:

 ---

-**question**: In a neural network, which of the following techniques is used to deal with overfitting? a) Dropout b) Regularization c) Batch normalization d) Cross validation e) All of the above f) None of the above
+**question**: In a neural network, which of the following techniques is used to deal with overfitting?

+- a) Dropout
+- b) Regularization
+- c) Batch normalization
+- d) Cross validation
+- e) All of the above
+- f) None of the above

 answer: